Uber, Lyft seen boosted by return of riders, but driver shortage, stubborn virus cloud outlook

 Lyft, which reports after the bell on Tuesday, is expected to post an adjusted second-quarter EBITDA loss of nearly $50 million on revenue of $697 million, according to Refinitiv data.
 Analysts on average expect Uber, which reports after market close on Wednesday, to post a $319 million adjusted EBITDA loss on revenue of $3.7 billion.

 Uber has also used the pandemic to double down on its delivery business, with Uber Eats restaurant orders offsetting ride-hail losses.
-The company is further expanding into the delivery space through its acquisition of alcohol delivery company Drizly and partnerships with U.S. grocery store giants Albertsons Companies Inc (ACI.N) and Costco Wholesale Corp (COST.O).
+The company is further expanding into the delivery space through its acquisition of alcohol delivery company Drizly and partnerships with U.S. grocery store giants Albertsons Companies Inc and Costco Wholesale Corp.

 “This change in consumer behavior is likely going to continue after the pandemic, adding depth to Uber’s business model,” said Jake Sherman, analyst at investing.com.